ansible/jewel/docs/authentication.md

 Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, specifically between an identity provider (IdP) and a service provider (SP).
 It is commonly used for single sign-on (SSO) services to enable users to access multiple applications with one set of login credentials.
 SAML works by transferring the user's identity from one place (the IdP) to another (the SP) securely.
 This process involves the generation of an XML document by the IdP, which contains assertions about the user's identity, attributes, and entitlements.
 This SAML assertion is then digitally signed and sent to the SP, which, after verifying the assertion's authenticity, grants the user access to the application.

-For technical documentation writers and quality engineers (QEs) tasked with setting up client configurations for SAML, understanding the specifics of SAML assertions, the concept of IdP and SP-initiated SSO, and the importance of SAML metadata is essential.
-Documentation should detail the steps for configuring the IdP and SP, including how to exchange metadata between the two, and explain the significance of key elements like assertion consumer service (ACS) URLs, entity IDs, and certificate management for securing SAML assertions.
-Additionally, the documentation must cover common troubleshooting scenarios, such as issues with assertion validation, to support users in diagnosing and resolving integration problems efficiently.
-Mastery of these concepts will enable technical writers and QEs to create comprehensive, clear guides that facilitate the secure and effective implementation of SAML-based authentication systems.

 ## OAuth2